domsinclair/vtlgen/assets/help/creatingModules.md

 ###  What happens next...

-The Module creation process is almos instantaneous but a graet deal happens and knowing what happens will help you customise the finished article.
+The Module creation process is almost instantaneous but a great deal happens and knowing what happens will help you customise the finished article.

 The process begins by executing a Show Columns query on the table in question which returns a dataset containing comprehensive information about the columns in the selected table.